mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 Note that the filename extension is not part of the construct.
 On output, the link looks like this: "For more information about integrating with Mattermost, see :doc:`../overview/integrations`."
 The Sphinx processor pulls in the title of the document to use as the link text.

 The `:ref:` role is a two-part construct.
 One part is the link itself, and the other part is the target.
-The target has the following form, and should preceed a section title:
+The target has the following form, and should precede a section title:

 ```
   .. _arbitrary-text-label: